westonruter/syntax-highlighting-code-block/readme.md

 ### Usage

-Install code-syntax-block plugin to your WordPress plugins directory and activate.
-You can download a ZIP from the [GitHub](https://github.com/westonruter/code-syntax-block), without any build step required.
+Install syntax-highlighted-code-block plugin to your WordPress plugins directory and activate.
+You can download a ZIP from the [GitHub](https://github.com/westonruter/syntax-highlighted-code-block), without any build step required.
 You can also run `npm run zip` to create a ZIP of the non-development files.

 This plugin upgrades the existing Code block in core.
 It uses auto-detection for the language in the block to add syntad highlighting, but you can override the language in the block inspector.